opengl-tutorials/ogl/ru/intermediate-tutorials/tutorial-13-normal-mapping/index.markdown

 ![]({{site.baseurl}}/assets/images/tuto-13-normal-mapping/NormalVector.png)

-Next we need a tangent, T : a vector perpendicular to the surface.
+Next we need a tangent, T : a vector parallel to the surface.
 But there are many such vectors :

 ![]({{site.baseurl}}/assets/images/tuto-13-normal-mapping/TangentVectors.png)